failsafe-go/failsafe-go.dev/fallback.md

 1. TOC
 {:toc}

-[Fallbacks][Fallback] allow you to provide an alternative result or error for a failed execution.
-For example, you can provide a default result:
+[Fallbacks][Fallback] provide an alternative result or error for a failed execution.

+## Usage

+Creating a [Fallback] is simple.
+You can create a fallback that provides a default result:

 ```go
 fallback := fallback.WithResult(defaultResult)
 ```

-Return a different error:
+An alternative error:

 ```go
 fallback := fallback.WithError(ErrConnecting)
 ```

-Or compute an alternative result or error:
+Or computes a different result or error:

 ```go
 fallback := fallback.WithFn[any](func(e failsafe.Execution[any]) (any, error) {